Shiriny24/colossus/docs/source/halo_mass.rst

 * The :mod:`halo.mass_defs` module contains functions related to converting SO mass definitions into one another, as well as computing pseudo-evolution.
-* The :mod:`halo.mass_adv` module contains functions describing mass definitions beyond spherical overdensity, such as the splashback mass and radius.
+* The :mod:`halo.mass_adv` module contains functions describing mass definitions beyond spherical overdensity, such as the mass within four scale radii.
+* The :mod:`halo.splashback` module contains functions related to the splashback radius and mass.

 Please see the following pages for detailed information: